 What Does This Mean in Terms of OS Updates and How Will That Affect Endpoints Across the Globe?

-It is obvious that when Windows 10 end-of-life date approaches in October 2025, Microsoft will stop providing critical security updates, which will create significant implications for millions of endpoints worldwide, since they won’t receive critical system improvements, security patches, or bug fixes.
+It is obvious that when Windows 10’s end-of-life date approaches in October 2025, Microsoft will stop providing critical security updates, which will create significant implications for millions of endpoints worldwide, since they won’t receive critical system improvements, security patches, or bug fixes.

+Without the regular OS updates, every single one of these endpoints will face serious security issues.
 For instance, the number of ransomware attacks will skyrocket because of the known vulnerabilities in Windows 10.
-It is not a secret that cybercriminals find this type of attack the most profitable; once they lock the whole database, business owners and individual users will have to pay the demanded ransom in order to regain access to their personal files and valuable information.
+It is not a secret that cybercriminals find this type of attack the most profitable; once they lock the whole database, business owners and individual users will have to pay the demanded ransom in order to regain access to their sensitive data.

-In reality, the impact extends beyond security concerns and creates software compatibility issues, as most applications are designed to work with the latest operating system version.
-Software vendors naturally update their products to align with current Windows releases while discontinuing support for older systems, which will create functionality issues for Windows 10 users.
+In reality, the impact extends far beyond security concerns and creates software compatibility issues, as most applications are designed to work with the latest operating system version.
+Software vendors update their products to align with current Windows releases while discontinuing support for older systems, which will create functionality issues for Windows 10 users.
 Furthermore, hardware drivers may also be affected by not receiving updates, potentially causing device compatibility issues due to system requirements.

-Although you can continue using Windows 10 after its end of support, we recommend taking actions before October 2025 to ensure your company’s secure and efficient operations.
+Although you can continue using Windows 10 after its end of support, we recommend taking action before October 2025 to ensure your company’s secure and efficient operations.
 Both enterprises and home users will have to assess their current systems and plan their migration strategy, ensuring their endpoints remain protected and functional.

-Can you still use Windows 10 After 2025?
+Can You still Use Windows 10 After 2025?

 Yes, you can still use Windows 10 after October 14, 2025; however, without receiving any updates, new features, bug fixes, or technical support, at least not for free.
 Why do we say not for free?
 Because Microsoft has revealed that home users will have the option to purchase a single year of Extended Security Updates (ESU) for $30, which is the only safe way to continue using the operating system if they choose not to upgrade to Windows 11 for some reason.